dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 ### This article describes how a single interface can transform the design of your application to be much cleaner, and more flexible than you ever thought possible.

+{{% callout TIP %}}
-#### Chapter 10 of [my book](https://mng.bz/BYNl) contains a much more elaborate version of this article.
+Chapter 10 of [my book](https://mng.bz/BYNl) contains a much more elaborate version of this article.
+{{% /callout %}}

 Since I began writing applications in .NET I've been separating operations that mutate state (of the database mostly) from operations that return data.
 This is basically what the [Command-query separation principle](https://en.wikipedia.org/wiki/Command-query_separation) is about.
 Over time the designs I have used have evolved.
 Initially triggered by a former colleague of mine I started to use the [Command Pattern](https://en.wikipedia.org/wiki/Command_pattern) about four years ago.
 Back then we called them *business commands* and a single command would represent an atomic business operation, or [use case](https://en.wikipedia.org/wiki/Use_case).

-Over the years, the projects I have participated on have increased in complexity and I have adopted newer techniques such as [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI).
+Over the years, the projects I have participated on have increased in complexity and I have adopted newer techniques such as [Test-Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (DI).
 The flaws in this approach to the Command Pattern have become obvious to me.
 DI has a tendency of exposing violations of the [SOLID principles](https://en.wikipedia.org/wiki/SOLID) and this implementation hindered the maintainability of these applications.

 In the early days my implementation of the Command Pattern design consisted of classes that contained both properties to hold the data and an `Execute()` method that would start the operation.
 The design had an abstract `Command` base class that contained all of logic for handling transactions, re-executing commands after a deadlock occurred, measuring performance, security checks, etc. This base class was a big [code smell](https://en.wikipedia.org/wiki/Code_smell) and was a form of [God Object](https://en.wikipedia.org/wiki/God_object) with many responsibilities.
 Furthermore, having data and behavior interleaved made it very difficult to mock/abstract that logic during unit testing.
 For example a consumer of a command would typically new up a command instance and call `Execute()` directly on it, as shown in the following example: